A Year in the Apiary:

 It was time to batten down the hatches!

 I had been reading The Sacred Bee in Ancient Times and Folklore about how people used to sing to bees and play cymbals to summon them.
-Although bees don’t have ears, they do hear vibrations through their antennae.
+Although bees don’t have ears, they hear vibrations through their antennae.

-Then I came across Layne Redmond’s Sacred Tools of the Bee Priestess: Sound Purification, which I suspect is outside of that frequency range, and I decided to conduct an experiment.
-I set up my little Bose speaker on a chair next to the pond and cranked it up just a bit.
+Then I came across Layne Redmond’s Sacred Tools of the Bee Priestess: Sound Purification, which I suspect is outside of that frequency range, and decided to conduct an experiment.
+So I set up my little Bose speaker on a chair next to the pond and cranked it up just a bit.

 0 Comments